 Minimizes Pressure Ulcers

-This tells you the percentage of patients who suffered from a pressure ulcer.
-Pressure ulcers, also known as bed sores, are often the result of patients not being moved frequently enough.
-Better nursing protocols minimizes the number of pressure ulcers sustained by residents in a nursing home.
+This indicates the percentage of patients that suffered from a pressure ulcer.
+Pressure ulcers, which are also referred to as bed sores, are routinely caused by patients staying in one position for too long.
+Better nursing care limits the number of pressure ulcers sustained by residents in a nursing home.